 Spoiler alert if you haven't seen the Orson Welles classic yet, but the "Rosebud" in Citizen Kane was the sled.
 It sure did look like that sled was burned at the end of the movie, but not so fast.
-It's actually owned by filmmaking icon Steven Spielberg, who dropped $60,500 to own this amazing piece of movie memorabilia.
+It's actually owned by filmmaking icon Steven Spielberg, who, as reported by The Washington Post, dropped $55,000 to own this amazing piece of movie memorabilia.

 You get some extra cash, like global R&B sensation Akon, and you want to invest it somewhere.
 Why not a diamond mine in South Africa?
 Akon hasn't explained much about his mine, other than that it's "complicated," but there's got to be an easier way to get some bling.

-"The hip-hop community is most likely owned by gay, to be honest with you," Fat Joe revealed recently.
-“They're owned by gay."
-If you're confused why he's using "gay" as a noun, he elaborated.
-“I happen to think there's a gay mafia in hip-hop.
+"The hip-hop community is most likely owned by gay, to be honest with you," Fat Joe once said.
+"They're owned by gay."
+If you're confused why he's using "gay" as a noun, he elaborated: "I happen to think there's a gay mafia in hip-hop.
 Not rappers.
 You know, the editorial presidents of magazines, the PDs at radio stations, the people who give you awards at award shows.
-This is a… gay mafia, my man.”
-One could argue that a musical genre with perhaps the most homophobic language in all of modern music history likely isn’t owned by a homosexual cabal, but we’re gonna let it slide.
+This is a… gay mafia, my man."

 When a 15 year-old Jake Gyllenhaal was ready to learn how to drive, there was only one person for the job: Family friend and Cool Hand Luke star Paul Newman.
 So who taught you how to drive?

-"Some sort of spirit came down from God knows where and made love to me," said Charlie's Angels actress Lucy Liu in 1999.
+"Some sort of spirit came down from God knows where and made love to me," said Charlie's Angels actress Lucy Liu in an Us Weekly interview from 1999.
 "It was sheer bliss.
 I felt everything.
-I climaxed.
-And then he floated away.”
-Consider yourself warned: Ghosts may be great at giving orgasms, but they’re not going to stick around for breakfast.
+And then he floated away."

 If you think Evan Rachel Wood, star of HBO's Westworld, is going to show up not ready to cast away demons, you'd be sorely mistaken.
 As she's said in an interview, she never goes anywhere without some sage and tiger's eye—a gem that supposedly wards off witchcraft—because it's the best way to clean "demons out of places."